dhalp/nouri_dash/README.md

 3. Paste your OpenAI API key into the **OpenAI API Key** card, press **Save key**, and confirm the “saved locally” message (the key only lives in this browser).
 4. Provide client/week details, and add meals (text or photos) for each day.
 5. Hit **Build Dashboard Data**.
 The wizard pipes every meal through the Meal Breakdown prompt, optionally runs the Picture Generation prompt, and swaps the live dashboard to the freshly generated data.
-6. Use **Download JSON** to export the structured output if you want to reuse it later, or **Export PDF** for the finished, print-ready board.
+6. Use **Download JSON** to export the structured output if you want to reuse it later, or switch to **Print Layout** when you’re ready for a client-facing board/PDF.

 The wizard keeps the provided prompts intact, shows progress for each meal, and stores the latest breakdown inside the session so you can tweak percentages without re-entering everything.